jefdaj/cryptoisland/src/posts/2024/10/11/gamified-blockchain-voting-from-a-voters-perspective/index.md

 # Audit or cast?

-Now the "fun" part: the Benaloh challenge.
+Now the "fun" part: the [Benaloh challenge][benaloh-challenge].
 You actually think of it as a chore, but you do it anyway because you want the "I audited!"
 NFT, worth \$10 off groceries.
 The app scans the QR code, confirms that your vote is on chain, and presents the choice: audit or cast?
 You choose audit.
 It signs a transaction to that effect and adds it to the chain.
 A few seconds later, the voting machine responds by publishing the decryption key.
 You  check that your (public, invalidated) ballot looks as expected.
 Sadly, it does---no fraud bounty today.
 You get back in the voting line for another round.

 <img src="check-ballot-before-challenge.png" style="width: 300px;"></img>